Published at: 2025-10-30

 picture coming soon:

-In CRM, select Inventory Check Sheet to access the list view.
+- In CRM, go to Inventory Check Sheet to open the Inventory Check Sheet list page.

-Click New in the upper-right corner to create a check sheet.
+- Click the New button in the upper right to create a new Inventory Check Sheet.

 picture coming soon: